peterbourgon/peter-bourgon-org/src/about/index.md

 powers [SoundCloud](http://soundcloud.com).

 I prefer to write code that solves a specific, tightly-defined problem, rather than code that solves a class of problems generally.
+Letter openers, not Swiss Army knives.
 I believe:

 - in [stripped and liberated](https://news.ycombinator.com/item?id=8013616) software;
 - in [the Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy), especially its rule of composition;